RealImage/bifrost/README.md

 API Gateway APIs in mTLS authentication mode is one tool that can handle both of these functions.

 ### Architecture

+Bifrost issuer takes care of issuing certificates signed by the single root certificate.
+A web server that supports verifying TLS client certificates is required to implement the remaining portion of the authentication system.

 #### [Issuer](cmd/issuer)